2021–22 Notre Dame Fighting Irish men's ice hockey season: NCAA tournament

 Despite the setback, Notre Dame looked ready to go once the NCAA tournament began.
 They took on North Dakota in what was expected to be a very even match (the two were ranked 9th and 7th respectively).
 Both teams played a very defensive style which kept both the shot total and scoring chances low.
 The Fighting Hawks got on the board at the end of the first but the Irish responded with their own just over a minute after the second began.
 Both defenses held strong for the balance of the game but a breakdown on a North Dakota power play as time was expiring gave Notre Dame a chance.
 The puck was fired into the top of the net right before the final buzzer and the Irish began to celebrate but, upon review, there was a problem with the clock.
 One of the game clocks still had time remaining but the official clock had already expired.
 After a lengthy review, the goal was ruled to have entered after time expired and the two teams required overtime.
 With North Dakota still on the power play, the Hawks made a mistake at the Irish blueline and took a penalty in order to stop a Notre Dame breakaway.
-Once the ND penalty expired, the Fighing Irish got to work and engineered an overtime winner from Graham Slaggert to send them to the quarterfinals.
+Once the ND penalty expired, the Fighting Irish got to work and engineered an overtime winner from Graham Slaggert to send them to the quarterfinals.

 In the Regional finals, Notre Dame faced off against #1 ranked Minnesota State but the Irish were undaunted.
 Notre Dame played the same hard defensive game that had worked for them all season but their offense, which was lacking high-end firepower, could not solve the equally strong resistance from the Mavericks.
 While Notre Dame was outshot, they had several opportunities to score but they could get nothing past Dryden McKay and the single goal that Galajda allowed was enough to end their season.